antronerds/r2-training-courses/docs/Finding_structural_variants.md

 <tr><td>LIN28B</td><td>1%</td><td>(Molenaar et al., 2012)</td></tr>
 </table>

-This can of course be seen in the

-TODO: create click through link to the MYCN amplicon

 To extend these data the Oncogenomics department of the AMC set out to sequence 86 neuroblastoma tumors from this set.